Dr. Edward Nik-KhahAssociate Professor

 Recently completed work of Nik-Khah's contributes to understanding the historical emergence of neoliberal science by examining interactions between the Chicago School of Economics and the pharmaceutical industry.
 Previous work of his (with Philip Mirowski) has critiqued the actor-network notion of "performativity" in (Donald MacKenzie et al, eds.)
 Do Economists Make Markets?

-History of Economic Thought, Honors Information Age Political Economy, Competition, Monopoly & Public Policy, Experimental Economics, The Economic Role of the Government, Public Finance, Intermediate Microeconomic Theory, Principles of Microeconomics, Introduction to Economics, Technology and Society
+History of Economic Thought, Honors Information Age Political Economy, Competition, Monopoly & Public Policy, Experimental Economics, The Economic Role of the Government, Public Finance, Intermediate Microeconomic Theory, Principles of Microeconomics, Introduction to Economics, Rhetorics of Technology

 Nik-Khah (along with Philip Mirowski) instructed the course "History of Information and Market Construction in 20th Century Economics" for the Institute for New Economic Thinking's Young Scholars Initiative.
 A course description is available here.

 2014.
 "Neoliberal Pharmaceutical Science and the Chicago School of Economics."
 Social Studies of Science, 44(4): 489-517.

 2014. "'Power to the People': A Reply to Healy, Mangin, and Applbaum."
 Social Studies of Science, 44(4): 524-530.

 2013.
 “Private Intellectuals and Public Perplexity: The Economics Profession and the Economic Crisis” (with Philip Mirowski).
 History of Political Economy 45(Supplement): 279-311.